-The school is maintained by CWAC LA, and has 143 commissioned places, with 147 pupils currently on roll.
-All pupils have an EHCP, and 37% of our pupils access Pupil Premium funding.
+The school is maintained by CWAC LA, and has 143 commissioned places, with 157 pupils currently on roll.
+All pupils have an EHCP, and 33.3% of our pupils access Pupil Premium funding.
 Dorin Park provides a successful CWAC commissioned Outreach service for mainstream primary and secondary settings in the local area.
-We work in close partnership with the LA to meet the recommendations of the CWAC High Needs Review, including working towards the creation of a new Satellite Provision in partnership with Upton-by-Chester High School.
+We have a satellite class at Upton-By-Chester High School and are working in collaboration with the school and the local authority to opening a second class.
+This will enable us to offer provision in both KS3 and KS4.
+We work in close partnership with the LA to meet the recommendations of the CWAC High Needs Review.